AdobeDocs/commerce-operations.en/help/release/release-notes/security/2-4-5-patches.md

 ## Adobe Commerce 2.4.5-p2 release notes

-The Adobe Commerce 2.4.5-p2 security release provides three security fixes for vulnerabilities that have been identified in previous releases.
+The Adobe Commerce 2.4.5-p2 security release provides three security fixes for vulnerabilities that have been identified in previous releases of 2.4.5.

 For the latest information about the security bug fixes, see [Adobe Security Bulletin APSB23-17](https://helpx.adobe.com/security/products/magento/apsb23-17.html).

 ## Adobe Commerce 2.4.5-p1

-The Adobe Commerce 2.4.5-p1 security release provides security bug fixes for vulnerabilities that have been identified in the previous release (Adobe Commerce 2.4.5 and Magento Open Source 2.4.5).
+The Adobe Commerce 2.4.5-p1 security release provides security bug fixes for vulnerabilities that have been identified in previous releases of 2.4.5.

 For the latest information about the security bug fixes, see [Adobe Security Bulletin APSB22-48](https://helpx.adobe.com/security/products/magento/apsb22-48.html).